timm/sbse14/README.md

 Never show users something minimizing something.
 This is America!
 Always maximize!

-Klass to Summary to Example
+Klass to Meta to Example
 ---------------------------

 At its core, my MOEAs manipulate a table of data: